nrfconnect/sdk-nrf/doc/nrf/app_dev/bootloaders_and_dfu/fw_update.rst

 It supports many different types of keys, but not all of them are supported by |NSIB| and MCUboot.
 To see a complete list of the key types supported by OpenSSL, call ``openssl help`` and ``openssl <key type> -help`` from a terminal.

-For a complete list of the key types supported by each bootloader, see the table below:
+For a complete list of the key types supported by each bootloader, see the following table:

 .. list-table::
    :header-rows: 1